 It is.
 Imagine a woman, endangered by a killer, who cannot trust her own eyes.
 Who does not know if she is seeing today’s reality, or yesterday’s.

-Until she read the screenplay, Stowe told me, she didn't much want to make another thriller.
-After "Stakeout" and "Unlawful Entry," she said, "I almost didn't do it because I don't believe in the genre anymore.
+Until she read the screenplay, Stowe told me, she didn’t much want to make another thriller.
+After “Stakeout” and “Unlawful Entry,” she said, “I almost didn’t do it because I don’t believe in the genre anymore.
 Thrillers tend to slip into convention.
-But Michael Apted was very clear about creating a world where you actually experience and see what she's feeling, and I think that saves it in a lot of ways."
-Apted is a British director, now based in Hollywood, whose features like "Coal Miner's Daughter" and "Gorillas in the Mist" have alternated with documentaries like "35 Up," the latest in a series in which he has been visiting a group of British people every seven years since they were seven.
+But Michael Apted was very clear about creating a world where you actually experience and see what she’s feeling, and I think that saves it in a lot of ways.”

-He shot "Continental Divide" (1980) in Chicago, starring John Belushi as a Sun-Times columnist not unlike Mike Royko, and in this return visit he uses his documentarian's eye to photograph a very particular Chicago.
+He shot “Continental Divide” (1980) in Chicago, starring John Belushi as a Sun-Times columnist not unlike Mike Royko, and in this return visit he uses his documentarian’s eye to photograph a very particular Chicago.
 You catch a glimpse of the Sears Tower in the distance in a few shots, but all of the action centers in the near Northwest side neighborhood of North and Milwaukee.
-And his characters are neighborhood Chicagoans; he uses an actual Chicago Irish band, the Drovers, for Stowe's band, and in Quinn's character and the other cops he captures an authentic Chicago tone.
-They don't talk like movie cops; they talk just like the last guy who wrote you a ticket.
-(So authentic are the police performances that the first time I saw Quinn in the movie--with four or five other men in a tavern--I knew just from the way they were holding themselves that they were cops.)
+And his characters are neighborhood Chicagoans; he uses an actual Chicago Irish band, the Drovers, for Stowe’s band, and in Quinn’s character and the other cops he captures an authentic Chicago tone.
+They don’t talk like movie cops; they talk just like the last guy who wrote you a ticket.
+(So authentic are the police performances that the first time I saw Quinn in the movie–with four or five other men in a tavern–I knew just from the way they were holding themselves that they were cops.)

 Stowe’s character is convincing, too.
 I liked her anger, I liked the scene where she came home alone and decided to drink a bottle of cheap wine, and I liked the way she was able to handle herself.
 Without giving away the ending, I will say that this is one woman who doesn’t stand around helplessly waiting for the big strong policemen to arrive.